wix/wix-ui/docs/contribution-guide.md

 These tools include visual screenshot tests, accessibility tests, SSR rendering and additional sanity validations.
 Additionally the variations provided are used to automatically present the component's different looks in showcase / storybook.
 Read more about these tools here: [ui-autotools](https://github.com/wix-incubator/ui-autotools)

 Make sure to add a simulation for each important variation of the component.
-We allow overriding the state as well to acheive visual states that result from interactions (like focus, open dropdown and such...)
+We allow overriding the component's state as well to acheive visual states that result from interactions (like focus, open dropdown and such...).
+Supplied state will override the component's internal react state

 Note: The automated tests DO NOT replace unit tests and don't simulate interactions (clicking, hovering, keyboard, etc.).